GeoTecINIT/awarns-framework/packages/geolocation/README.md

 > **Task name**: `acquirePhoneGeolocation`
 >
 > **Description**: Allows to acquire the most accurate location available, obtained from the phone, among a few, on demand.
 The amount of locations to be collected and decide on is configurable.
+>
+> **Execution requirements:** Fine location permission and active location services.
+The task will automatically request what is missing during framework's preparation.

 To register this task for its use, you just need to import it and call its generator function inside your application's task list: